 Toggle: English / Spanish

-Vernal conjunctivitis is long-term (chronic) swelling (inflammation) of the outer lining of the eyes due to an allergic reaction.
+Vernal conjunctivitis is long-term (chronic) swelling (inflammation) of the outer lining of the eyes.
+It is due to an allergic reaction.

-Vernal conjunctivitis often occurs in people with a strong family history of allergies, such as
+Vernal conjunctivitis often occurs in people with a strong family history of allergies.
+These may include

 , , and eczema.
 It is most common in young males, and most often occurs during the spring and summer.

 - Discomfort in bright light (photophobia)

 - Itching eyes

 - The area around the cornea where the white of the eye and the cornea meet (limbus) may become rough and swollen